Skip to main content

 Can I get Zepbound generically?

 Zepbound is only available as a brand name drug at this time.
-Zepbound was first approved in 2023, and it may be many years before a generic option is available.
+Zepbound was first approved in 2023, and it may be many years before the generic option, known as tirzepatide, will be available.

 See also: Generic Drug FAQ